 - Add olive oil to the Pressure Cooker cooking pot and then dump in the beef and break into pieces as you brown.
 When meat is partially brown, add onions (and peppers, if using) and sauté until meat is mostly brown.
 Add garlic and sauté one more minute.

 Drain excess grease, if needed.
 Add the rest of the ingredients.

 - Lock on the lid and close the Pressure Valve.

 Cook on High pressure for 5 minutes (or half the time indicated on your package of macaroni and subtract 2 minutes).
 When Beep sounds, allow a 5 minute natural release, then carefully do a quick release.

 - Top with freshly grated cheese.

 If you use a heartier pasta, you may need a longer cook time.

-Rule of thumb is that you cook your pasta for one-half of the time indicated on the package of pasta.
+Rule of thumb is that you cook your pasta for one-half of the time indicated on the package of pasta and then subtract 2 minutes.
 For al dente, err on the lower cook time.